ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

   * Replaced `application/jwp+cbor` with `application/cwp`.
   * Registered `+cwp` structured syntax suffix and simplified +jwp suffix.
   * Expanded descriptions of and rationale for the serializations.
+  * Payload nomenclature was clarified by adding the concept of payload slots.
+The issued form and presented form have a certain number of ordered payload slots, and a presentation may choose to omit information from a slot.
+  * Recommendation for Isuser Protected Header is to make the header static aross issued JWP if possible, to prevent unintentional correlation by verifiers
+  * Cleaned up the text around algorithmic support for additional proofs of knowledge outside of payload disclosure (e.g. range proofs)
+  * Clarify that a proof is made up of multiple octet strings
+  * (CDDL) The protected header definitions now reference `empty_or_serialized_map` properly
+  * (CDDL) `payloads` is now `PayloadSlots`, and represents you need at least one slot
+  * (CDDL) The issuer `PayloadSlots` contains `payload`, which is not omittable
+  * (CDDL) The presented form likewise references `disclosable_payload`, which is nillable to represent omission
+  * (CDDL) `Proof` is capitalized to match, and properly represents you need at least one `bstr`
+  * (CDDL) `header_map`, `label` and `value` definitions imported from RFC 9052

  -09